mennowo/TraCI.NET/README.md

 **Usage**

 Usage of the library is very straightforward.
+Build the library, then reference it and add:

+    using TraCI.NET;

-First, create an instance of the client.
+Now, create an instance of the client.

     var client = new TraCIClient();